 Valley of Writers provides tools and resources to help writers of fiction, poetry & memoir succeed.
-We believe in that when a writer decides to take their craft seriously, they are making a declaration of starting a business.
+We are interested in the intersection of writing, technology, business and relationships.
+When a writer decides to take their craft seriously, they are making a declaration of starting a business.
 This means they need to be equipped with the tools and resources to help them succeed, not just with their craft, but with the entrepreneurial and community aspects of this endeavor as well.

 Our mission is to provide this holistic approach to writing.

 Hi, my name is Fungai, I am the founder of Valley of Writers.

 In 2018, I moved to Amherst, Massachusetts after spending about twenty years building websites, promoting artists and documenting arts and culture in Zimbabwe.